 Finally a suggestion for specialists: If the microscope has an old fashioned Abbé-condenser with sliding condenser diaphragm the production of stereo-image pairs is possible: Make two series of pictures, both series with a different lateral adjustment of the diaphragm.
 The two synthesized images (8 x 8 cm) must be mounted directly side by side.
 Then the object appears three-dimensional when using a stereoscope.

-generated with the stacking program PICOLAY.
+See also: 3D-images generated with the stacking program PICOLAY.